o3de/o3de.org/content/docs/userguide/scripting/lua/ces-api-ui-uilayoutcellcomponent.md

 ### SetTargetWidth {#lua-scripting-ces-api-ui-uilayoutcellcomponent-settargetwidth}

 Sets the overridden target width for the element\.
-A value of –1 means don’t override\.
+A value of –1 means don't override\.

 **Syntax**